ansys/pyansys-heart/doc/source/contribute/user.rst

 =====================

 Do you have an idea for a new feature or an improvement?
 Your suggestions are welcome.
-You can request a new feature by creating an issue in the `PyAnsys Heart issues`_ page.
+You can request a new feature by creating an issue on the `PyAnsys Heart Issues`_ page.

 .. _test-a-new-feature: